Recorder

 Press “Spectrum viewer” button to view the captured image spectra

-If you move the mouse cursor around in the pseudor RGB image it will update the spectral plot and show the spectrum for each pixel.
-If you hold down left mouse button you can select areas and view and compare the average spectrum for each area.
+If you move the mouse cursor around in the pseudo RGB image it will update the spectral plot and show the spectrum for each pixel.
+If you hold down left mouse button, you can select areas and view and compare the average spectrum for each area.

 On the left side of the screen there is a tool bar with tools for selecting areas and adding spectral plots.